CN3ves/5-/docs/index.md

 > A character that failed his initial roll, may pay the resistance cost to re-roll one die of the player's choice: if it success with the new result, the action no longer fails, however if it fails twice, it is now a critical fail and the character will gain a negative condition.

 > A character that has succeeded, may pay the resistance cost to re-roll one die of the player's choice: If he success, he chooses a suitable ability as a critical hit to impose an extra effect on the target.

+**Stances**: Given the limited scope of these basic actions, the players may attempt to take a stance, adding more strategic options to the conflict.
+Stances are a special way to *raise the stakes*, reflecting different ways the character may currently approaching conflict and result in some kind of trade-off.
+If the charatcer succeeds the action, it gains the bonus, otherwise it has to pay the stake resistance cost.
+For example:
+  * Gaining a bonus at a skill by taking a penalty on another.
+> A defensive character may wish to take a +1 defensive bonus.
+To do that it "pays" a -1 penalty to the attack action.
+If the defense action fails, the attack penalty may be lifted by taking 1 to resistence.
+A manoeuvring character may put his efforts on outsmarting the target for a +1 manoeuvre bonus by advancing a -1 defence penalty.
+Again, if the manouvering fails, the defense penalty may be lifted by taking 1 to resistence.
+  * Sacrificing an action for the chance of repeating another.
+> An aggressive player may wish to gamble away the defence action to attempt a new attack.
+If the first attack works, the defense action is lost and a new attack may be done.
+However, if the first attack fails, the defense action may be re-take at the cost of resistance.
+A hidden character may gamble away his attack to move silently even further.
+If the first move works, the attack action is lost and a new silent move may be attempted.
+However, if the first move fails, the attack action may be re-take at the cost of resistance.
+  * Sacrifice the action success for an increases number of targets.
+> A fighter take a covering stance, trying to hit multiple targets by trading its accuracy so it may gamble away his success changes in order to attack an extra target by attacking twice by imposing a temporary -1 skill rank penalty.
+A wizard may try to power up his and multicast it for 3 targets taking a temporary -2 skill rank penalty.

 **Failure handling**:There are many ways of failing and the most important thing to keep in mind is that failure should keep the story flowing instead of bringing it to a halt.
 Failure handling should assume that given time and resources, the players will not fail unless something happens.
 From this follows that failure is an opportunity to add complications, twist and new developments to the story that the players need to consider.
 Consider the following failure effects: